MichaelViuff/DNP/04 Web API/README.md

 **Steps:**

-1. Create a new ASP.NET Console project
+1. Create a new project, with type "Web" and use the template "Empty"
-2. Install the `aspnetcore.openapi` package (right click dependencies -> Manage NuGet packages -> search for "aspnetcore.openapi" -> select a version compatible with your project (probably version 8.0.0) -> install in your project)
-3. Modify the `Program.cs` file to create a Builder using the `WebApplication` class, and run the `Build()` method.
+2. The `Program.cs` file should already create a Builder using the `WebApplication` class, and run the `Build()` method.
+If not, create this.
-4. Map a GET request to your "/" endpoint and have it output "Hello, Minimal API!".
+3. Map a new GET request to the endpoint "/helloworld" endpoint and have it output "Hello, Minimal API!".
-5. Run your program.
+4. Run your program.
-6. Open your browser and navigate to http://localhost:5000/ and verify that your output is displayed
+5. Open your browser and navigate to http://localhost:5000/ and verify that your output is displayed

 <blockquote>
 <details>